 Aldeyra Therapeutics (ALDX) Gets a Buy Rating from H.C.
 Wainwright

-H.C.
-Wainwright analyst Edwin Zhang reiterated a Buy rating on Aldeyra Therapeutics (ALDX) today and set a price target of $26.00.
-The company’s shares closed last Monday at $12.85.
+In a report released today, Edwin Zhang from H.C.
+Wainwright reiterated a Buy rating on Aldeyra Therapeutics (ALDX), with a price target of $26.00.
+The company’s shares closed last Thursday at $11.59.

-According to TipRanks.com, Zhang is a 1-star analyst with an average return of -10.9% and a 44.4% success rate.
+According to TipRanks.com, Zhang is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -12.2% and a 20.0% success rate.
 Zhang covers the Healthcare sector, focusing on stocks such as Calliditas Therapeutics, Liminal BioSciences, and FibroGen.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Aldeyra Therapeutics with a $25.50 average price target, which is a 103.0% upside from current levels.
+Aldeyra Therapeutics has an analyst consensus of Strong Buy, with a price target consensus of $26.29, which is a 124.3% upside from current levels.
 In a report issued on April 21, Leerink Partners also maintained a Buy rating on the stock with a $22.00 price target.

 See today’s analyst top recommended stocks >>